TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 These files are re-purposed from TYPO3's Core: `core Build/Scripts/runTests.sh
 <https://github.com/TYPO3/TYPO3.CMS/blob/master/Build/Scripts/runTests.sh>`_ and `core Build/testing-docker/local/
-docker-compose.yml <https://github.com/TYPO3/TYPO3.CMS/tree/master/Build/testing-docker/local>`_.
+docker-compose.yml <https://github.com/TYPO3/TYPO3.CMS/tree/master/Build/testing-docker/local/docker-compose.yml>`_.
 You can
-copy and paste these files from extensions like enetcache or styleguide to your own extension, but you should then look through the files and adapt to your needs (for instance search for the word "enetcache" in runTests.sh).
+copy and paste these files from extensions like enetcache or styleguide to your own extension, but you should then look through the files and adapt to your needs (for instance search for the word "enetcache" in :file:`runTests.sh`).

 Let's run the tests: